rudelm/rudelm.github.io/content/post/2020-09-25-setup-external-usb-disk-as-ntfs-volume-on-raspbian.md

 /dev/sda1       4.6T  210M  4.6T   1% /mnt/backups
 ```

-I think this is a really nice change in mounting the volumes and will create a more stable configuration, regardless which USB port you&#8217;ve used to connect your drive.
+I think this is a really nice change in mounting the volumes and will create a more stable configuration, regardless which USB port you've used to connect your drive.